 Interact is an online, interactive e-course created for parents and guardians to complete with their children with the goal of sparking basic online safety discussions in the home while learning about safe and healthy online choices.
 This 30-45 minute module provides parents with the opportunity to review their own tech use to set a good example; interactive activities to complete alongside their children, and follow-up resources and activities to keep the discussions going.

-This e-course gives parents the opportunity to set themselves up as the trusted adult in their child’s life.
+This e-course gives parents the opportunity to set themselves up as a trusted adult in their child’s life.
 If the child sees something online they don’t understand or that makes them uncomfortable, they know they have someone to reach out to.
 The e-course even provides some ideas on how to start and continue these discussions, along with some bonus tips to help break the ice on awkward topics!

 Be your child’s trusted adult.
 Interact!, and stay safe!